 - Mathematicians at St John's have an excellent record of academic achievement.
-Since 1998, around 55% of undergraduate mathematicians have got Firsts (comfortably the largest proportion of any Oxford College).
-Eleven have been awarded the University prize for the best performance in mathematics finals, and several others were awarded runners up prizes or prizes for the best performance in a joint course, or the runners up prizes.
+Since 1997, nearly 60% of undergraduate mathematicians have got Firsts (comfortably the largest proportion of any Oxford College).
+Many have been awarded the University prize for the best performance in Mathematics finals or in a joint course, or the runners up prizes.

-- The four tutors in mathematics take tutorials on almost all mathematical topics in the first two years.
+- The Mathematics tutors take tutorials on almost all mathematical topics in the first two years.

 - Oxford's course, like that at Cambridge, moves at a faster pace than other universities, building upon the high level of ability of our students.
 Consequently, in the later stages our course goes further and deeper than other universities.

 - We strongly encourage prospective candidates to study as much Mathematics at school as possible, for example taking Advanced Extension (AE) papers or STEP papers in Mathematics, as they will be good preparation for University Mathematics.

 - When selecting candidates, we focus on performance in the MAT exam, other examinations, and school reports, with the interviews providing significant additional insights.

 - Our students have gone into highly paid finance, actuarial, and computing jobs, as well as working for GCHQ or becoming teachers.
 Many chose to pursue doctoral degrees through further study.